 We've written a whole article on this topic, so check it out for pointers on dealing with separation anxiety: How to Handle Separation Anxiety in Your One-Year-Old.

-8. What Should I Do If My Baby is Refusing to Eat?
+8. What Should I Do If My Baby Refuses to Eat?

 When a baby doesn't eat, it can cause a lot of anxiety.
 No one wants their child to become malnourished, but sometimes, the lack of eating comes from a belly that says, "I'm full."
 The key is to be patient and to give multiple opportunities for food.

 It's wild how babies grow.
 One day, they eat micro-sized portions, and the next, they claw at your fork for something more.
-However, their appetite gets bigger, and sometimes, it also gets smaller.
+Their appetite gets bigger, and sometimes, it gets smaller.

 Even though they poop a lot, babies are actually pretty efficient in using the resources they consume.
 The weird part is that sometimes they grow in leaps and bounds, and other times they seem to almost stall in both growing and eating.